percona/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 * Uploads a new principal key to it after this key is created
 * Retrieves the principal key from the service when it is required for decryption

-Retreival of the principal key is cached so it only happens when necessary.
+Retrieval of the principal key is cached so it only happens when necessary.

 ### Key provider management